Clinical Speech Pathology 2 PG (10272.1)

-Attendance at the intensives in week 1 and week 14 is compulsory.
+Attendance at the Intensive in Week 14 of Semester 1 is compulsory.

-Students must ensure that they are able to attend a minimum of 80% of workshops in person or in real time online.
+Students must ensure that they are able to attend a minimum of 80% of workshops in person or in real time online (6 of the 7).
 This requirement is for accreditation purposes - so that we can ensure that students have ample opportunities for developing the clinical and professional competencies required to succeed on future clinical placements.